Ivan09999/Ivan09999.github.io/RCE-readme.md

 ---
 layout: default
-title: "One Root Cause, Three RCE Sinks"
+title: "3 RCEs, One Root Cause"
 ---

-## One Root Cause, Three RCE Sinks: Auditing ReadMe's Server-Side MDX Pipeline
+## 3 RCEs, One Root Cause: Auditing ReadMe's Server-Side MDX Pipeline

-*How an arithmetic probe uncovered three independently reachable server-side RCE sinks sharing one root cause.*
+How an arithmetic probe uncovered three independently reachable server-side RCE sinks sharing one root cause.

 *Note: The vulnerable behavior described in this article has since been remediated by the vendor.
+Public disclosure was authorized by ReadMe.
 The discussion focuses on the investigation methodology, root cause analysis, and lessons learned.*

 **Reading time: 12 minutes**

 **Date:** June 2026
 **Severity:** Critical · CVSS 3.1: 9.9 `AV:N/AC:L/PR:L/UI:N/S:C/C:H/I:H/A:H`
+**Bounty:** $3,000
 **CWE:** CWE-94 (Code Injection) → CWE-78 (OS Command Injection)

 ---

 ### Introduction

 While investigating ReadMe's documentation rendering pipeline, I discovered that several independent rendering surfaces evaluated MDX expressions server-side.
 The first finding looked like a single endpoint issue.
 It was not.
-A broader review of the architecture revealed multiple independently reachable sinks, all behaving consistently with a shared server-side evaluation pipeline running in an unsandboxed Node.js context.
+A broader review of the architecture revealed three independently reachable rendering sinks that all shared the same unsandboxed server-side MDX evaluation pipeline.

 This article walks through the investigation: how an arithmetic probe confirmed server-side evaluation, how the Node scope was mapped, why `process` survived when `require` did not, and how the root cause turned out to be a shared evaluation pipeline rather than a single vulnerable route.
 The goal is not to document one bug, but to show how to reason about server-side rendering pipelines when looking for expression-evaluation vulnerabilities.